‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Pinney and C, ‘The parallel histories of anthropology and photography’, in Anthropology and photography 1860-1920, London: Yale University Press in association with the Royal Anthropological Institute, London, 1992.

-Pinney and C, ‘Montage, doubling and the mouth of god’, in Ethnographic film aesthetics and narrative traditions, vol. Proceedings from NAFA, Aarhus: Intervention Press in association with the Nordic Anthropological Film Association, 1992.
+Pinney and C, ‘Montage, doubling and the mouth of god’, in Ethnographic film aesthetics and narrative traditions, Aarhus: Intervention Press in association with the Nordic Anthropological Film Association, 1992.

 Pinney, Christopher, Camera Indica: the social life of Indian photographs, vol. Envisioning Asia.
 London: Reaktion Books, 1997.